top of page

 Juvenile

 Juvenile courts deal with two types of offenses.
-Minors charged with “status offenses” are accused of doing something that would have been legal but for the minor’s age when doing the act.
+Minors charged with “status offenses” are accused of doing something that would have been legal but for the minor’s age when committing the act.
 This is a less serious category of charges than “delinquency crimes,” which are offenses committed by a minor that would be crimes regardless of age.

 bottom of page